We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 - catalog size

-All in all, Shopify’s template offering is of a very high quality — but if you are not content with the options provided, and wish to create something that is truly unique, there is always the option of building your own theme.
+All in all, Shopify’s template offering is of a very high standard — but if you aren’t happy with the options provided, and wish to create something that is truly unique, there is always the option of building your own theme.
+It’s easy to access the Shopify theme code, and a lot of support materials and tutorials are provided to help you develop your own template or modify an existing one.

-Once you’ve started a Shopify trial, picked your theme and decided upon a plan, you can focus on selling with the platform.
+Now, once you’ve started a Shopify trial, picked your theme and decided upon a plan, you can focus on selling with the platform.
+So, let’s look at how easy it is to do that.

 Interface and ease-of-use

-This process can be sped up via a new AI feature, ‘Shopify Magic,’ which generates product descriptions for you based on keywords you provide.
+The process of adding content can be sped up via a new AI feature, ‘Shopify Magic,’ which generates copy and product descriptions for you automatically (based on keywords and instructions you provide.)

 The Shopify interface lets you set up and manage a variety of ’sales channels’ — the different platforms where you sell your products.